-(6) Need
+(6) Need.

-(a) An applicant shall demonstrate that a new or relocated program can generate at least 200 cardiac surgery cases per year based on projected demand for cardiac surgery by the population in its proposed service area and an analysis of the market share that the applicant expects to capture for each zip code area in the proposed service area.
-An applicant shall demonstrate the reasonableness of the assumptions relied upon in defining its proposed service area.

-(b) An applicant's need analysis for a new or relocated program shall account for the utilization trends in the most recent published utilization projections of cardiac surgery cases in Regulation .08 for:

-(i) The health planning region in which the applicant hospital is located; and

-(ii) Any other health planning regions from which it projects drawing, or from which available evidence indicates that it will draw, 20 percent of more of its patients.

-(c) An applicant's need analysis for a new program shall include current information about the number of patients referred for cardiac surgery following a diagnostic cardiac catheterization at the applicant hospital and address how this information supports the applicant's demonstration that the proposed new program can generate at least 200 cardiac surgery cases per year.
+- (a) An applicant shall demonstrate that a new or relocated program can generate at least 200 cardiacopen heart surgery cases per year based on projected demand for cardiacopen heart surgery by the population in its proposed service area and an analysis of the market share that the applicant expects to capture for each zip code area in the proposed service area.
+An applicant shall demonstrate the reasonableness of the assumptions relied upon in defining its proposed service area. - (b) An applicant's need analysis for a new or relocated program shall account for the utilization trends in the most recent published utilization projections of eardiacopen heart surgery cases in Regulation .08.10 for: - (i) The health planning region in which the applicant hospital is located; and - (ii) Any other health planning regions from which it projects drawing, or from which available evidence indicates that it will draw, 20 percent of more of its patients. - (c) An applicant's need analysis for a new program shall include current information about the number of patients referred for eardiacopen heart surgery following a diagnostic cardiac catheterization at the applicant hospital and address how this information supports the applicant's demonstration that the proposed new program can generate at least 200 eardiacopen heart surgery cases per year.